FishWantToFly/Start-to-Learn-Pyro/README.md

 Hi, I'm a graduate student from VLLAB in NTHU (National Tsing Hua University).
 In 2018 spring, professor HT CHEN asked his lab students to spend some time studying [Pyro](http://pyro.ai/).

 What is pyro?
-It is
+It is：
 + A Deep Universal Probabilistic Programming Language

 In the half year from now (2018.4.11), I will upload codes about Pyro (mainly example codes from official website) to make sure that I have done these exercises.